tytydraco/yessleep/out/Cinnamon.md

 "Please.
 Take an hour."

-"What if somebody saw her?"

-"They can call."

-"What if they saw her and they don't have one of these?"
+"What if somebody saw her and they don't have one of these?"

 "You've put them on every telephone pole from here to Chapman."